Standpoint Research lifts Conagra Brands Inc. [CAG] price estimate. Who else is bullish?

-Conagra Brands Inc. [NYSE: CAG] loss -0.72% on the last trading session, reaching $34.47 price per share at the time.
-Conagra Brands Inc. represents 487.40 million in outstanding shares, while the company has a total market value of $16.80 billion with the latest information.
-CAG stock price has been found in the range of $34.28 to $34.74.

-If compared to the average trading volume of 4.79M shares, CAG reached a trading volume of 3761662 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.70M shares, CAG reached a trading volume of 3544278 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Conagra Brands Inc. [CAG]:

 Standpoint Research have made an estimate for Conagra Brands Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on May 18, 2020.
 The new note on the price target was released on May 11, 2020, representing the official price target for Conagra Brands Inc. stock.
 Previously, the target price had yet another raise from $26 to $30, while Bernstein kept a Mkt Perform rating on CAG stock.

-Conagra Brands Inc. [CAG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.61.
-With this latest performance, CAG shares gained by 3.58% in over the last four-week period, additionally plugging by 19.40% over the last 6 months – not to mention a rise of 25.25% in the past year of trading.
+Conagra Brands Inc. [CAG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.28.
+With this latest performance, CAG shares gained by 2.29% in over the last four-week period, additionally plugging by 17.89% over the last 6 months – not to mention a rise of 14.51% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Conagra Brands Inc. [CAG] shares currently have an operating margin of +14.76 and a Gross Margin at +27.89.
 Conagra Brands Inc.’s Net Margin is presently recorded at +7.13.